kwundram2602/oma24-proj/README.md

 # LWF Project
-This project aims to compare different pretrained model weigths on the segmentation of linear features using the LWF dataset.
+This project aims to compare different pretrained model weights on the segmentation of linear features using the LWF dataset.
 This project uses the UNet implementation of TorchGeo and the provided model weights.
 ## How to use
 1. write config in /oma24-proj/config/  e.g. TorchGeoUNet
 2. write .sh in /oma24-proj/hpc_sh